25 Best User Experience Survey Questions For Collecting Actionable User Insights in SaaS

 Send feedback to [Team/Us]

-Instead of gathering customer feedback using surveys, you can take the passive approach by letting customers share their thoughts about your app anytime.
+Instead of gathering customer feedback using a user research survey, you can take the passive approach by letting customers share their thoughts about your app anytime.

 UX research survey questions

 This survey type allows you to get more granular insights from existing users who have used your app extensively.

 Use their feedback to refine your app and its features for better usability.